benichu/2ret-vim/README.md

 There's a lot more, check it out at `:help surround`

+## [Vim-vinegar]

+vinegar.vim enhances [netrw](http://vimcasts.org/episodes/the-file-explorer/), partially in an attempt to mitigate the need for more disruptive "project drawer" style plugins.

+**QuickStart** Press `-` in any buffer to hop up to the directory listing and seek to the file you just came from.

 ## [Vim-commentary]

 **QuickStart** `\\\` to comment or uncomment a text selection

+Want to comment 3 lines?
+Try `3gcc`

 ## [Neocomplcache]